21. 03. 2025 Fabrizio Dovesi Atlassian, Service Management

 • Measured on actual usage and utility

-Let us now indicate the primary functionalities you will find in Whiteboards, which, despite their simplicity, offer a significant added value:
+Let us now indicate the primary functionalities you will find in Whiteboards, which, despite their simplicity, offer significant added value:

-• Engage your colleagues by using real-time editing.
+• Engage your colleagues by using real-time editing

-• Collaborate by using sticky notes, lines, sections, stamps and more to illustrate concepts.
+• Collaborate by using sticky notes, lines, sections, stamps and more to illustrate concepts

 • Embed and edit Jira issues, Confluence pages, and more without leaving your whiteboard

-• See the whole picture by embedding other Smart Links, media and documentation without boundaries.
+• See the whole picture by embedding other Smart Links, media and documentation without boundaries

 The results that can be obtained from mixing these ingredients are truly remarkable and unexpected, as we will explain in more detail below.

-There are many tools on the market that offer in-depth, comprehensive functionality.
-For example, Microsoft Project is a tool that is often used for planning and project management.
-However, its structured approach to configuration and use can discourage users in cases where a more pragmatic approach is required.
-These cases often involve a need to quickly develop a preliminary plan or possible scenarios on different projects coordination in a matter of minutes; you may find it easier to draw a plan on the fly with Whiteboards if you just need to make a quick sketch to share your ideas with colleagues.
+These cases often involve a need to quickly develop a preliminary plan or possible scenarios on coordinating different projects in a matter of minutes; you may find it easier to draw a plan on the fly with Whiteboards if you just need to make a quick sketch to share your ideas with colleagues.

-We have gained valuable insights that represent our return of experience from the experiences with this tool on various projects and on a variety of different targets, which we wish to share with you:
+We’ve gained valuable insights that represent our return of experience from the experiences with this tool on various projects and on a variety of different targets, which we wish to share with you:

-Lesson learned 1: Less is More
+Lesson learned #1: Less is more

 This often results in a reluctance to fully utilize the tools, as users may feel overwhelmed or uncertain about how to effectively employ them.
 In contrast, a tool like Whiteboards enables collaboration from the start in a simple and intuitive way, effectively mitigating any discomfort associated with tool or process unfamiliarity.

-Lesson learned 3: Live collaboration almost feels like gaming
+Lesson learned #3: Live collaboration almost feels like gaming

-The live collaboration in a shared whiteboard’s area enable people’s commitment!
+The live collaboration in a shared whiteboard’s area enables participants’ commitment!
 In fact, it has been shown to encourage a playful and proactive approach to teamwork.
 The user experience differs significantly from that of traditional tools, and this novel element has been shown to stimulate curiosity and proactivity in collaborative efforts.
-Furthermore, the concurrent construction of a shared representation by multiple users fosters an evident sense of collaboration, leading to more engaging and dynamic sessions that enhance people’s morale.

-Lesson learned 4: Come as you are and be free
+Lesson learned #4: Come as you are and be free

 Allowing ideas to be represented in different forms and manners will also encourage more freedom of thought.
 Studies have shown that providing team members with the freedom to decide how to represent things using a set of simple and intuitive elements is much better than trying to instruct them on an existing way of doing things.